rcc-uchicago/genetic-data-analysis-1/README.md

 intended to develop practical computing skills for researchers working with genetic data—concepts such as "genotype" and "allele frequency" will not be explained.
 This will be a hands-on workshop and we will do "live coding" throughout, so please bring your laptop!
-Objectives:

 Attendees will: (1) work through the steps of a basic population structure analysis in human genetics, starting with the “raw” source data, and ending with a visualization of population structure